aespa's LEMONADE, Honestly: Did SM's Double-Title Gamble Pay Off?

 Cover and card photos: aespa LEMONADE concept imagery via kpopping.com — original photos belong to SM Entertainment.
 Cropped from originals for editorial use.

 Sources: critical review and score from The Bias List; reporting and member quotes from the Korea Times and Star News Korea; WDA chart and view figures via JRL Charts and Billboard; world-tour announcement via Billboard.
-First-week sales and domestic chart positions were not yet available at publication and will be revisited.
+First-week sales and chart positions were not available at publication; the June 2 update draws first-day Hanteo sales, the career-ranking context, and the global iTunes figures from Soompi (citing Hanteo Chart), and the domestic chart debut from Star News.

 Keep Reading